-Hong Kong cops arrest key protesters
+Hong Kong police arrest key protesters, clear site

 Hong Kong — Police arrested key student leaders of Hong Kong’s pro-democracy protests on Wednesday as they cleared barricades in one volatile district, throwing into doubt the future of a 2-month-old movement seeking free elections in the former British colony.